 Surface currents, dilution and evapouration were effective in removing PHCs after the spill as values in surface waters came to normal within two weeks.
 Also the effect of a substantial amount of rainfall in April might have effected dilution.
 However the rainfall was not sufficient to wash out the surface layer of sediment, rather it may have contributed to increased turbulence and resuspension of sediment causing higher values in subsurface waters upto the end of April.
 Persistence of high values in Station 4 even in May could be due to the baying effect.
 The oil spill occurred close to Station 6.
-Here the torque force created by the bifurcation of the channel creates heavy to Mattancherry channel during high tides and trapped in the clayey sediment present there.
+Here the torque force created by the bifurcation of the channel creates heavy turbulence and local currents.
+Oil from here may have been washed upstream to Mattancherry channel during high tides and trapped in the clayey sediment present there.
 The contribution from the fishing harbour results in high values for this station.
 Silting is higher in the Mattancherry channel as compared to the Ernakulam channel, with nearly a third of the deposition within the harbour occurring here, perhaps due to the weak current patterns prevalent.
 Sediments are also brought out to the barmouth and deposited in the outer harbour areas by river run-off (Gopinathan & Qasim, 1971).
 This may account for the comparatively high values observed in the Station 8.